 How to Prep the Surface Before Painting a Shipping Container

-- Wipe the container clean with a cleanser that is appropriate for the material.
-If you have access to a pressure washer, this gets much easier.
+Wipe down the surface with a cleanser appropriate for the container’s material.
+If you have a pressure washer, this step becomes much quicker and more effective. - Avoid sandblasting:

 How to Paint a Shipping Container

-If you want to paint the container yourself, here are some tips for painting shipping containers:
+If you’re planning to paint the container yourself, here are some helpful tips to guide you:

-- Use masking tape or paper to mark off any areas that don’t require paint.
+Use masking tape or paper to cover areas that you don’t want painted. - Protect nearby objects:

 Also, note that there is no need to prime the surface when you’re painting your shipping containers.
 However, if you do decide to use a primer, make sure it’s suitable for metal.
 The best primers for painting shipping containers ensure that all rust and dirt are removed from the surface before painting begins.